Stagnation point flow

-In fluid dynamics, stagnation point flow represents the flow of a fluid in the immediate neighborhood of a stagnation point (or a stagnation line) with which the stagnation point (or the line) is identified for a potential flow or inviscid flow.
-The flow specifically considers a class of stagnation points known as saddle points where the incoming streamlines gets deflected and directed outwards in a different direction; the streamline deflections are guided by separatrices.
+In fluid dynamics, a stagnation point flow refers to a fluid flow in the neighbourhood of a stagnation point (in two-dimensional flows) or a stagnation line (in three-dimensional flows) with which the stagnation point/line refers to a point/line where the velocity is zero in the inviscid approximation.
+The flow specifically considers a class of stagnation points known as saddle points wherein incoming streamlines gets deflected and directed outwards in a different direction; the streamline deflections are guided by separatrices.
 The flow in the neighborhood of the stagnation point or line can generally be described using potential flow theory, although viscous effects cannot be neglected if the stagnation point lies on a solid surface.

 Stagnation point flow without solid surfaces

-When two streams either of two-dimensional or axisymmetric nature impinge on each other orthogonally, a stagnation plane is created, where the incoming streams are diverted tangentially outwards; thus on the stagnation plane, the velocity component normal to that plane is zero, whereas the tangential component is non-zero.
+When two streams of two-dimensional or axisymmetric nature impinge on each other, a stagnation plane is created and the incoming streams are diverted tangentially outwards from the plane.
+Thus, the velocity component normal to the stagnation plane is zero; whereas, the tangential component is non-zero.
 In the neighborhood of the stagnation point, a local description for the velocity field can be described.